LeahPrince/LeahPrince/README.md

 #### My Goals

 :dizzy: I am an aspiring *Principal Data Visualization Engineer*.
->I love the mystery behind discovering new findings, storytelling with data, using data to help make decisions and predicting outcomes based
+>I love the mystery behind discovering new findings, storytelling with data, using data to help make decisions and predicting outcomes.
->on what has already happened.